mkurath/Github-Editor-New-Repository/docs/class2/module3/lab1.rst

    - Prompt is now /home/ansible/azure-f5
    - Change directory to /home/ansible
+   - **Troubleshooting tip** If you closed the terminal window restart the container with the 2 steps below
    - sudo docker ps -a (this will allow you to see the CONTAINER ID)
    - sudo docker exec -i  -t <CONTAINER ID> /bin/sh